dptools/dpsleep-act/README.md

 - The output data is saved as a MATLAB file: STUDY-SUB-geneactiv_mtl3.mat

-- If you have phone data, goto step #4 (dpsleep-sync).
-Otherwise, skip step 4 and directly goto step #5 (dpsleep-qcact).
+- After this step even if you don't have phone data, run dpsleep-sync.

 ### Installation

-To install dpsleep-ac on your system, run the following commands:
+To install dpsleep-act on your system, run the following commands:
 ```bash
 git clone git@github.com:harvard-nrg/dpsleep-act.git
 cd act